+Facts About Cello the Instrument.
+About The Harp.
+Harp The harp is one of the world's most ancient and universal instruments; two facts possibly associated with the simplicity of its earliest forms.
 (Simplicity is definitely not a quality associated with the construction or performance technique of the modern harp.)
 Basically, the earliest harp-form was a conjoining of two frame parts; the body and the neck, between which were strung various lengths of gut that were then plucked to produce notes of differing pitch.
 The earliest harps can be traced back well into antiquity, even as far as 3000BC.

 During the middle ages, itinerant European harpers earned their living by moving from town to town, using small harps for self-accompanied singing, storytelling, and in instrumental consorts.
 The harp had such mystical significance that many kings or chieftans had harpers in their employ, believing the instrument to possess magical powers.
 It was not unusual for a harper to remain unharmed during battles, being respected by the enemy and considered immune from attack.

-Harp Instrument Information.
-Piano.
-The pianoforte, commonly abbreviated to piano, is a musical instrument played using a keyboard.
-Piano Facts for Kids.
+History History and musical performance Piano Facts for Kids.
 Piano Education for Kids at zZounds.
 Introduction Known as “The King of Instruments”, the piano is an exciting instrument to learn to play.
 It was invented by a man named Bartolomeo Cristofori in Florence, Italy around the year 1698.
 He was a craftsman who repaired harpsichords, and the early piano he invented was an attempt to improve on that instrument.
 He wanted to make a version of the harpsichord that was able to be played both softly and loudly, and he called his early piano the piano-forte, which means “softly and loudly” in Italian.

 These early pianos were a little different from modern pianos, and they were so expensive that only royalty and the very rich could afford them.
+It wasn’t until the 19th century that pianos came to resemble the instrument we know today and become more affordable so that more people could enjoy owning one.
+But why learn to play the piano?
 Famous Composers Don’t assume that famous piano composers are stuffy, old and boring.
 Tips on How to Have Fun with Lessons Cool Sites.
 Violin.
+A young violinist The violin is sometimes informally called a fiddle, regardless of the type of music played on it.
 The word violin comes from the Medieval Latin word vitula, meaning stringed instrument; this word is also believed to be the source of the Germanic "fiddle".
 The violin, while it has ancient origins, acquired most of its modern characteristics in 16th-century Italy, with some further modifications occurring in the 18th and 19th centuries.

 Violinists and collectors particularly prize the instruments made by the Gasparo da Salò, Giovanni Paolo Maggini, Stradivari, Guarneri and Amati families from the 16th to the 18th century in Brescia and Cremona and by Jacob Stainer in Austria.
 A person who makes or repairs violins is called a luthier.
 History Turkic and Mongolian horsemen from Inner Asia were probably the world’s earliest fiddlers.
-Violin Facts.
-Violin - The History of the Violin.
-Guitar.
-The History of Guitars for Kids.
-Information on Guitar History for Kids Many different ways exist to play music--blowing across an oboe's reeds, pounding on a drum, tickling the ivories of a piano--but one...
+The most famous violin makers (luthiers) between the 16th century and the 18th century include: 1658 Baroque violin by Jacob Stainer.